 If you are currently employed, you should be honest about the start date and show professionalism.
-You should tell them you would have to discuss a transition with your current company and see if they require a two-week notice.
+You should tell them you would have to discuss a transition with your current company to see if they require a two-week notice (or some other timing).
 If you currently have a critical role, your potential new employer would expect a transition period.

 If you can start right away (and they know you are not currently employed), you certainly can say you’re able to start tomorrow.
 Sense of urgency and excitement about starting work at the new company is always a good thing.

 You may have found the opportunity through research on ideal jobs where you can make the most impact and hope to grow professionally.

 I would also hope you looked for companies that you feel meet your standards for corporate culture, investment in employees, successful business model (or perhaps giving back to community), and any other aspects you feel are important to you.

 Make sure you can go into a little detail on what you found in your research.